santosh0924/santosh0924/README.md

 - 🔭 I’m currently working on Mainframes
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on Github
-- 📫 How to reach me: My email is oneorss@gmail.com
+- 📫 How to reach me: Email ID is oneorss@gmail.com